-Though it does not meet typical ordination requirements or lead to doctoral studies, the M.A. in Christian Studies provides excellent preparation for many forms and contexts of ministry and is a great option for leaders already serving in ministry.
+Though it does not meet typical ordination requirements or lead to doctoral studies, the MA with a major in Christian Studies provides excellent preparation for many forms and contexts of ministry and is a great option for leaders already serving in ministry.

 How can I use this degree?